Highworth Warneford School

-Highworth Warneford School is a mixed academy status secondary school in the small town of Highworth, north of Swindon, Wiltshire, England for pupils aged 11 to 16.
-Since July 2011, the school has been an academy.
+Highworth Warneford School is a coeducational secondary school in the small town of Highworth, north of Swindon, Wiltshire, England.

 History

-The modern Highworth Warneford was established in 1975, replacing Warneford Secondary Modern School which was established in 1957.
+Warneford Secondary Modern School was established in 1957.
 The main buildings from the original school are still in use.
+The modern Highworth Warneford was established in 1975.
 There have been constant expansions of the school ever since, including the addition of a sports hall.

-In 2011, the school was awarded specialist status as a Technology College.

-Ofsted judgements

-In 2001 Ofsted judged the school to have serious weaknesses.
-In 2003 the school was judged to have improved.
+Previously a community school administered by Swindon Borough Council, in July 2011 Highworth Warneford School converted to academy status.

 At its March 2018 Ofsted inspection the school was assessed as "Requires Improvement", a deterioration from the 2013 rating of "Good".

+In September 2023 the school joined The Park Academies Trust.